 TGbe editor: Modify section 35.3.7.1.3 as shown below (#6643):

-An MLD may support TID-to-link mapping negotiation.
 An MLD that supports TID-to-link mapping negotiation has dot11TIDtoLinkMappingActivated equal to true and shall set to a nonzero value the TID-to- link Mapping Negotiation Supported subfield in the MLD Capabilities field of the (#6700)Basic Multi-Link element that it transmits.
 Otherwise it shall set the TID-to-link Mapping Negotiation Supported subfield to

-0. If the TID-to-link Mapping Negotiation Supported subfield value received from a peer MLD is equal to 2, the MLD shall send to the peer MLD only the TID-to-link Mapping element where all TIDs are mapped to the same link set.
+0. If the TID-to-link Mapping Negotiation Supported subfield value received from a peer MLD is equal to 1, the MLD shall send to the peer MLD only the TID-to-link Mapping element where all TIDs are mapped to the same link set.

-In a multi-link (re)setup procedure, a non-AP MLD may initiate a TID-to-link mapping negotiation by including the TID-to-link Mapping element in the (Re)Association Request frame if an AP MLD has indicated a support of TID-to-link mapping negotiation.
+After the multi-link (re)setup is successful, to negotiate a new TID-to-link mapping, an initiating non-AP MLD with dot11TIDtoLinkMappingActivated equal to true shall send an individually addressed TID-to-link Mapping Request frame to a responding MLD that has indicated support of TID-to-link mapping negotiation.
+The non-AP MLD may set value 1 to the Priority subfield of the TID-To-Link-Mapping element if the non-AP MLD includes a Reason Code to at least one link.

-After receiving the (Re)Association Request frame containing the TID-To-Link Mapping element, the AP MLD shall reply to the (Re)Association Request frame according to 11.3.5.3 (AP, AP MLD, or PCP association receipt procedures), 11.3.5.5 (AP, AP MLD, or PCP reassociation receipt procedures), and
+An AP MLD with dot11TIDtoLinkMappingActivated equal to true that initiates a TID-to-link mapping negotiation shall perform one of the following:

-35.3.5 (Multi-link (re)setup), with the following additional rules:
+- Send an individually addressed TID-to-link Mapping Request frame to a non-AP MLD

-— The AP MLD can accept the requested TID-to-link mapping in the TID-to-link Mapping element in the received (Re)Association Request frame only if it accepts the multi-link (re)setup for all links on which at least one TID is requested to be mapped.
-In this case, it shall not include in the (Re)Association Response frame the TID-to-link Mapping element.
+- Send a broadcast addressed TID-to-link Mapping Request frame that includes an AID List element

-— Otherwise, it shall indicate rejection of the proposed TID-to-link mapping by including in the (Re)Association Response frame the TID-to-link Mapping element that suggests a preferred TID-to- link mapping.
+- Advertise a TID-to-link Mapping as defined in 35.3.7.1.5 (Advertised TID-to-link mapping in Beacon and Probe Response frames)

-After the multi-link (re)setup is successful, to negotiate a new TID-to-link mapping, an initiating MLD with dot11TIDtoLinkMappingActivated equal to true shall send an individually addressed TID-to-link Mapping Request frame to a responding MLD that has indicated support of TID-to-link mapping negotiation.
+The AP MLD shall include a Reason Code for each link which TID settings are requested to be changed to the TID-to-Link Mapping element of a TID-to-Link Mapping frame.
+The AP MLD should include to the TID-to-link Request fames a ML Load element if any link has a Reason Code equal to LOW RATE, QOS RELATED or CHANNEL LOAD in the TID-to-Link Mapping element.

-After receiving the individually addressed TID-to-link Mapping Request frame , the responding MLD shall send an individually addressed TID-to-link Mapping Response frame to the initiating MLD according to the following rules:
+Except if otherwise stated in 35.3.7.1.4 (Mandatory TID-to-link mapping procedure), an MLD that receives an individually addressed TID-to-Link Mapping Request frame or a broadcast addressed TID-to-Link Mapping Request frame that includes an AID List element which indicates the MLD’s AID shall send an individually addressed TID-to-link Mapping Response frame to the initiating MLD according to the following rules:

-— If the responding MLD accepts the requested TID-to-link mapping in the TID-to-link Mapping element in the received TID-to-link Mapping Request frame, it shall set to 0 (SUCCESS) the Status Code in the TID-to-link Mapping Response frame.
+— If the responding MLD accepts the requested TID-to-link mapping in the TID-to-Link Mapping element in the received TID-to-link Mapping Request frame, it shall set to 0 (SUCCESS) the Status Code in the TID-to-link Mapping Response frame.
+The TID-to-link mapping indicated in the TID-to-link Mapping Request frame is defined to be established after the transmission of the TID-to-Link Mapping Response frame with the Status Code set to 0 (SUCCESS).
+TID-to-link Mapping Response frame may include TID-to-link Mapping element with link specific Reason Codes to all links to signal responding MLD preferences to use the mapped links.